Drug Enforcement Administration (DEA), Department of Justice.

 Regulatory Flexibility Act

 The Deputy Assistant Administrator, Office of Diversion Control, hereby certifies that this rulemaking has been drafted in accordance with the Regulatory Flexibility Act (5 U.S.C.
-601-612), that he has reviewed this regulation, and by approving it certifies that this regulation will not have a significant economic impact on a substantial number of small business entities.
+601-612), that he has reviewed this regulation, and by approving it certifies Start Printed Page 6851that this regulation will not have a significant economic impact on a substantial number of small business entities.
 This rule imposes no new costs or burden on small entities.
 Rather, this rule adds Spain to the list of non-traditional countries permitted to export NRM to the United States, helping to ensure that United States importers and manufacturers will have access to, and be able to procure, supplies of NRM to meet legitimate United States medical, scientific, research, and industrial needs, to ensure maintenance of adequate reserve stocks, and to meet lawful export requirements.
 Additionally, this rule provides DEA registered importers with another source from which to purchase NRM which are utilized for the production of controlled substances used in the United States for medical purposes.